 It is increasingly apparent that gestures are fun and unique, and can make things easier and save users time.
 However, remember that it takes time for users to learn and discover the gestures.

 Some users may even find it difficult to memorize them, and some may realize they require additional skills.
 Besides, custom gestures are often not consistent across different mobile apps.

 So if you opt to use gestures, they should be used as an additional accessory.
 And it is also better to have a simple alternative available to let users perform the same procedure without gestures.

-It would help if you were extra careful while using gestures because many apps have features like VoiceOver, which is gesture driven.
+It would help if you were extra careful during gestures because many apps have features like VoiceOver, which is gesture driven.
 So there is the possibility of some of your gestures conflicting with some VoiceOver gestures.

 At times, the gestures may even have a customized VoiceOver version, making it difficult for mobility issues to perform some complex gestures.

 Another essential tip to improve mobile app accessibility is to test your app using the VoiceOver feature.
 This means that to test your app by doing things like ensuring you can: